 We automatically reinvest distributions of net income and net realized gains of the Fund in additional Units of the Fund of the same Class unless you direct us otherwise in writing.
-Class A1 unitholders and Class F1 unitholders will receive additional Class A1 Units or Class F1 Units, as applicable, regardless of whether the Class A1 Units and Class F1 Units are still in continuous distribution.

 In such cases, the distributions will be paid by cheque or by deposit to a designated account at a Canadian bank or trust company.
 No sales charge is payable when reinvesting distributions.